Thompson Cottage

-The Thompson Cottage, also known as the James Marshall Cottage, is an historic, American tenant farmer's house that is located in Concord Township, Delaware County, Pennsylvania.
+The Thompson Cottage, also known as the James Marshall Cottage, is an historic tenant farmer's house in Concord Township, Delaware County, Pennsylvania, United States.

 It was added to the National Register of Historic Places on April 13, 1977.

 History and architectural features

 Built by James Marshall sometime after 1774, likely near the time of the American Revolution, it was purchased with two acres of land by Thomas Thompson, a free Black, in 1847.
 He and his descendants lived there until 1971.
 It is an excellent example of an unaltered eighteenth century tenant farmer's homestead.

-It was added to the National Register of Historic Places on April 13, 1977.